gkishore399/Stocks_analysis_tool/README.md

+1.Generate the openAI api key and place in .env file
-1. Run the Streamlit app by executing:
+2. Run the Streamlit app by executing:
 ```bash
 streamlit run main.py